FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-04-disable-unsupported-protocols.md

 To simplify running tests against unsupported versions, the Jaybird tests will enable all available protocols (`enableProtocol=*`) by default.
-The system property `test.enableProtocol`, or from Gradle `-P'test.enableProtocol=<value>` can be used to configure alternative behaviour.
+The system property `test.enableProtocol`, or from Gradle `-P'test.enableProtocol=<value>'` can be used to configure alternative behaviour of the Jaybird tests.